Tornado outbreak of March 2–3, 2012: Harrison–Cleveland–Carlock, Tennessee

-New Pekin–Henryville–Marysville–Chelsea, Indiana/Bedford, Kentucky
+New Pekin–Henryville–Chelsea, Indiana/Bedford, Kentucky

-The deadliest tornado of the outbreak was a violent stovepipe tornado that carved a 49 mi path of damage from Fredericksburg, Indiana to the Bedford, Kentucky area.
+This violent stovepipe tornado, which carved a 49 mi path of damage from Fredericksburg, Indiana to the Bedford, Kentucky area, was the deadliest tornado of the outbreak.
 Along its track, the tornado destroyed hundreds of homes and killed 11 people.
 Countless were injured.
 The most severe damage took place in and around the small communities of New Pekin, Henryville, Marysville and Chelsea, Indiana.

 The tornado first touched down in Washington County around 2:50 p.m.
 EST at the south edge of Fredericksburg, snapping trees at EF1 strength along a narrow path as it moved to the northeast.
 Several minutes later, the tornado intensified to high-end EF2 strength as it destroyed a metal truss tower and snapped numerous trees.
 The tornado intensified further as it passed to the north of Palmyra, where it crossed SR 135 and ripped 6 in thick slabs of asphalt off the roadway and tossed them 10 to 30 yd.
 Smaller pieces of pavement were found up to a quarter-mile away.
 Just beyond this point, the tornado path began to widen and tremendous tree damage was observed.
 Homes in this area sustained damage ranging from EF2 to EF3 in intensity.
 As it neared the south side of New Pekin, the tornado widened and strengthened even more.
 By this time, it reached EF4 strength with winds estimated at 170 mph.
 The tornado clipped the southern fringes of town, and a large factory building was leveled to its foundation with large amounts of debris swept away.
 Anchor bolts were bent at this location, and debris from the factory was scattered up to 0.75 mi downwind.
 A metal building on the edge of the circulation had metal sheeting pulled off, apparently from the force of inbound winds towards the circulation.
 Nearby, an entire family of five was killed when their mobile home was obliterated.
 Several other homes and mobile homes were heavily damaged or destroyed in the New Pekin area as well.
 As it neared the Clark County border, the tornado produced high-end EF3 to EF4 strength damage to many homes and farmsteads as it traversed rural areas.
 One brick home at the top of a ridge was completely leveled, and a heavy trailer cab from this location was found a quarter-mile away at the remains of another destroyed brick home.
 Several cows missing from this vicinity were never located, and thousands of trees were mowed down along a swath up to a half-mile wide.
 Outbuildings and grain bins were also destroyed, and a car was thrown 100 yd from one residence as well.